-Join us Thursday August 27 at 4 pm for our next discussion featuring Once When We Were Grownups by Ann Tyler Books are now available at the library for check out.
+Join us Thursday Sept 24 at 4 pm for our next discussion featuring Moloka’i by Alan Brennert Books are now available at the library for check out.

-If you have a book that is on the list of your favorite reads, then share it with the group and maybe you’ll convince others to read it too!
+If you have a book that is on the list of your favorite reads, then share it with the group.
+Others may want to read it also!

-This month Hella reviews the book The Engineer’s Wife by Tracey Enerson Wood
+This month Hella reviews the book Her Last Flight by Beatriz Williams

 If you’ve read a book that you think others will enjoy, share it with us.